18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual-2.md

 All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
 In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

 **BASIC REQUIREMENTS**
-### In addition to the language skills requirement listed above

 - Have IT-related experience demonstrating EACH of the four competencies listed below:
 - Attention to Detail - This skill is generally demonstrated by assignments where the applicant investigates and evaluates “state of the art” technology of the industry.